 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Personal growth should be a lifelong commitment for all of us.
+Personal growth is one of our deepest human needs.
 When we commit to a lifetime of learning and being better, we won’t stagnate or become trapped by our limiting beliefs.
 However, we can’t just say we want to grow and leave it at that.
-Without clear personal growth goals, we cannot create a clear and effective plan and will likely feel unfulfilled in our efforts.
+We need to set clear goals so that we can create an effective personal growth plan – and then act on it.

-What does personal growth mean to you?
+What does your personal growth and development plan mean to you?
 Does it mean becoming a better communicator with your partner?
 Do you envision professional success?
 Would you like to adopt a sustainable health diet and get into better physical shape?
 Do you want to become better at handling your finances?
-No matter what your vision of personal growth entails, there’s a way to achieve your goals.
+No matter your personal growth challenges, there’s a way to achieve your goals.

-Seven ways to create your personal growth plan
+How to create a personal growth and development plan

 1. Identify what you really want for your personal growth

-Once you have a clear outcome in mind for your personal growth, think about your reasons behind the goal.
-At first glance, you may think it’s just because you want to feel better about yourself and you’re trying to find ways to build yourself up.
+Once you have a clear outcome in mind, think about your reasons behind the goal.
+At first glance, you may think it’s just because you want to feel better about yourself and you want to find ways to build yourself up.
 These are all important factors, but to really take your growth to the next level, you have to dig a little deeper.

 2. Discover the deeper “why”